rusefi/rusefi_documentation/Cranking.md

 During cranking, two curves control the amount of fuel injected:
 "cranking coolant temperature multiplier" and "cranking duration multiplier".

-A Cold engine usually requires more cranking fuel, cranking fuel usually tapers down during cranking since more fuel is needed in the beginning and not really needed later.
+A Cold engine usually requires more cranking fuel; cranking fuel usually tapers down during cranking since more fuel is needed in the beginning and not really needed later.

-If you have flooded your engine, i.e. got too much fuel on your spark plugs, "Cylinder Cleanup" is recommenced - i.e. cranking with wide-open throttle without any fuel squired into the cylinders in order to ventilate your cylinders.
+If you have flooded your engine, i.e. got too much fuel on your spark plugs, "Cylinder Cleanup" is recommenced - i.e. cranking with wide-open throttle without any fuel squirted into the cylinders in order to ventilate your cylinders.

 As of April 2019 "base fuel pulse" is deprecated, "1" is recommended.